(main page)

 The software is licensed under the GNU General Public License, version 3.
 It implies that the source code is available, and the license gives you the freedom to study the code and modify it in any way that you see fit.
 If you pass parts or all of the code, compiled parts of the code, or a derived product on to others, you have to make the code available to them on the same conditions.
 For more information about GNU software and the GNU philosophy go hither.

 I am willing to consider different licensing terms.
-However, if you want to acquire additional rights beyond those granted by the GNU General Public License you must bear in mind that the software and its documentation represent probably well over a thousand hours of development.
+However, if you want to acquire additional rights beyond those granted by the GNU General Public License you must bear in mind that the software and its documentation represent years of work.
 Decipher my contact page to get in touch.